Teotihuacan Mexico: Magical Town and Pyramids

 Again, Teotihuacan was designated as a “Magical Town” along with the neighboring town of San Martín de las Pirámides mainly because of the Pre-Hispanic City, which contains pyramids, rooms, and sculptural and pictorial manifestations of great historical and artistic importance to Mexico.

-To vary a little the archaeological and architectural visits, I recommend visiting the Cactus Garden and the Animal Kingdom Park.
+To vary from the archaeological and architectural visits, I recommend visiting the Cactus Garden and the Animal Kingdom Park.

 When were the Pre-Hispanic City and Pyramids of Teotihuacan built?